As an Amazon Associate I earn from qualifying purchases.

 It’s hard to say whether a title or picture is more important for your eBay listings.
 It’s your title that makes your item come up in search results, but if you have a poor picture, very few people will end up clicking on your listing.
 No clicks=no sales.

 While removing backgrounds is typically unnecessary and time-consuming, if you have a decent backdrop, there are times when it can be beneficial.
-For example, when we sell high end shoes, hats, or non-clothing items, we often find it gives a more professional look to our items if you have a plain white background.
-If we can’t perfect the background in the picture, we often resort to using a program to automatically removing the background for us.
-We highly reccomend using Background Burner by Bonanza as it’s totally free and totally fast.
-You do need an account to use it, but it’s free and they don’t send you any troublesome emails.
-Win-win!
+For example, when we sell high-end shoes, hats, or non-clothing items, we often find it gives a more professional look to our items if you have a plain white background.
+If we can’t perfect the background in the picture, we often resort to using a program to automatically remove the background for us.

-For less than $250, you can have professional looking photos time after time.
 No more waiting for natural light, getting three pictures in, and then stopping because of a cloud.
-Of course it’s an investment, but investing in your business is the fastest way to get it to grow.
+Of course, it’s an investment, but investing in your business is the fastest way to get it to grow.
 I know that our set-up has paid for itself several times over with the increase in sales that came along with better pictures!

-So people find your listing, and click on it because of a beautiful picture, only to find a boring or non-existent description.
+So people find your listing and click on it because of a beautiful picture, only to find a boring or non-existent description.
 If you don’t maximize your use of the description area, you are losing your one real chance to give a good sales pitch.
-They say that a picture is worth a thousand words, but since neither of us are professional photographers, we rely on the description to give the buyer a feeling of ownership and help them to experience the product through us.
+They say that a picture is worth a thousand words, but since neither of us is a professional photographer, we rely on the description to give the buyer a feeling of ownership and help them to experience the product through us.

 - Armpit to Armpit